Crucible — The Idea Smelter

 Finalize writes docs/plans/<phaseName>.md with the answer-derived draft and emits crucible-handoff-to-hardener on the hub so the dashboard (and downstream agents) can pick up the plan for Step 2.

 Crucible refuses to finalize a smelt with placeholder TBDs.
-The gate checks six fields; any unresolved field is a hard block:
+The gate checks the mode's required fields (see the Multi-Mode Substrate table); any unresolved field is a hard block.
+The table below shows the default feature mode — bug-batch swaps rollback for root-cause-hypothesis:

 | Field | Lane(s) | What it locks down |